kumarprince06/PHP-Project/README.md

 3. Set up your MySQL database and configure the config file with the correct database credentials.
 4. Run the project on a local PHP server, e.g., using XAMPP or Apache server.

-## 📋 Usage
-- After setting up the project locally, navigate to the index.php file or the appropriate landing page.
-- For admin functionalities (product management), log in with admin credentials provided in the project setup or code.

-## 📝 Contributing
-- Feel free to fork this repository, submit issues, or send pull requests if you'd like to contribute.

-## 📫 Contact
-- For more details, feel free to reach out to me via:
-  LinkedIn: Prince Sharma
-  Facebook: Prince Kumar
-  Instagram: kumar_prince06

 This README is now ready for you to copy directly into your repository!
 Let me know if you need any more modifications or additions!